masriamir/knodel/README.md

-# py-tidal
+# knodel

-`py-tidal` is an experimental toolkit that helps you author [Tidal Cycles](https://tidalcycles.org/) patterns using modern Python.
+`knodel` is an experimental toolkit that helps you author [Tidal Cycles](https://tidalcycles.org/) patterns using modern Python.
 The package offers a set of Pythonic abstractions that mirror the constructs described in the official [Tidal documentation](https://tidalcycles.org/docs/) so that you can describe musical ideas with familiar object-oriented techniques and transpile them into Haskell code that runs inside a live Tidal environment.

 ## Project goals